mmosko/ccnpy/README.md

 * Locators: An array of routing hints to find the manifest components
 * Final: A flag that prevents Locators from being superseded by a child Manifest Node
 * HashGroup: A set of child pointers and associated metadata
-* Pointers: A list of one or more Hash Values
+* Ptrs: A list of one or more Hash Values
 * GroupData: Metadata that applies to a HashGroup
 * LeafSize: Size of all application data immediately under the Group (i.e. without recursion through other Manifests)
 * LeafDigest: Digest of all application data immediately under the Group
 * SubtreeSize: Size of all application data under the Group (i.e., with recursion)
 * SubtreeDigest: Digest of all application data under the Group (i.e. with recursion)
-* SizeIndex: An array of the same size as the Ptr array with the recursive size of application data under that Ptr
 * Ptr: The ContentObjectHash of a child, which may be a data ContentObject (i.e. with Payload) or another Manifest Node.
 * PresharedKey related fields are described below under Preshared Key Algorithm